Rent safe and private dog parks hosted by locals

 • Team or single-dog?
 Multiple dogs run on the same team, though only one actually moves at a time

 • Are dogs loose at the same time?
 (Is the sport reactive dog friendly?)
-Flyball is typically not recommended for dogs still going through reactivity training
+We do not recommend traditional flyball for dogs still going through reactivity training

 At its simplest, flyball is a relay race.
-Two teams of dogs (eight total, four on each team) complete a straightforward yet challenging set of obstacles (hurdles, quickly turning and pressing a pad to launch a ball from a box, carrying the ball back over the hurdles) in order to reach the finish line.
+Two teams of dogs (eight total, four on each team) complete a straightforward yet challenging set of obstacles in order to reach the finish line.
+Each dog must go over hurdles, quickly turn and pressing a pad to launch a ball from a box, and finally catch and carry the ball back over the hurdles to their starting point.

 You can read more about flyball in our guide here.